Editor’s note: This is a guest post from Billy Coffey.

 “Don’t stand there, do something!”

 Boxing is controlled violence.
 It is technique.
-It is the mastery of punches and angles that are honed to precision by countless hours of training.
+It is the mastery of how to punch and angles that are honed to precision by countless hours of training.
 Anger won’t get you through ten rounds in the ring.

 It will, however, get you through one.
 Because when that right cross snuck through my headgear and cut my eye, I got mad.
 Very mad.